"Arithmetic has a very great and elevating effect ..." – Plato

 "Might poets and visual artists consider searching in the real world outside the range of ordinary dreams for unexplored dimensions, depth, and meaning?" – Edward O. Wilson, The Meaning of Human Existence

-Gary Croft is a guerrilla arithmetician and pattern divinator well-schooled in "lower" mathematics.
-For three decades, Croft has pursued the secret of prime numbers as a visual artist and composer seeking the beauty one would expect of a sequence deemed for two millennia to be fundamental, powerful and mysterious.
+Gary Croft is a research arithmetician and pattern divinator well-schooled in "lower" mathematics.
+For more than three decades, Croft has pursued the secret of prime numbers as a visual artist and composer seeking the beauty one would expect of a sequence deemed for two millennia to be fundamental, powerful and mysterious.
 Ignorance being the mother of necessity, his method–if you can call it that–has been to 'go native' and engage directly with numbers in a hermeneutic circle (or should we say spiral?).
 As he puts it, "Self-taught?
 No. Number-taught would be more accurate.
 Almost everything I know about numbers I learned from numbers."
 These numeracy 'lessons' involved thousands of experimental trials, errors and the occasional 'Eureka!'
 Regardless, like a chess player never losing sight of the object of the game, i.e., to checkmate the opponent's king, virtually all of Croft's experiments were designed to shed light on the distribution of prime numbers.

 Croft first made his Prime Spiral Sieve 'public' in July, 1993, when he presented it to City University math instructor Mark Wahl while attending his class "Mathematics: Its Meaning, Mystery and Methods" (July/August, 1993).
 Mr. Wahl, who authored A Mathematical Mystery Tour: Higher-Thinking Math Tasks was intrigued enough by Croft's 8-dimensional / modulo 30 spiral sieve that accounted for all prime numbers greater than 5 that he made copies for his records.
-Almost a quarter century later, it turns out that the algorithm transcends its exceptional efficiency (in fact, the fastest of its kind), by serving as a deeply illuminating gateway to a beautiful and mysterious universe of number patterns and geometric symmetries that provide deep insight into the distribution of prime numbers, et alia.
+More than a quarter century later, it turns out that the algorithm transcends its exceptional efficiency (in fact, the fastest of its kind), by serving as a deeply illuminating gateway to a beautiful and mysterious universe of number patterns and geometric symmetries that provide deep insight into the distribution of prime numbers, et alia.

 Croft's Career Highlights::